-The course and the seminary are based on practical information and activities, facilitating and stimulating learning by discovery.
+The course and the lab are based on practical information and activities, facilitating and stimulating learning by discovery.

-Team working will be practiced during both courses and seminars.
+Team working will be practised during both courses and labs.

 The course is highly interactive, students being permanently asked and encouraged to share their opinions.